-This tiramisu cheesecake is made with an Oreo crust, mascarpone filling, and coffee-soaked ladyfinger middle, and topped with cocoa powder.
+This tiramisu cheesecake features an Oreo crust, no-bake mascarpone filling, coffee-soaked ladyfingers, and a dusting of cocoa powder.

 For more tiramisu recipes, check out my lemon tiramisu, tiramisu cake, strawberry tiramisu, tiramisu cups, and eggless tiramisu.